This post may contain affiliate links, view our disclosure policy.

 Spotted Bear Spirits is a community-minded distillery of vodka, gin, and coffee liqueur.

-Their tasting room is open 7 days a week from 4 PM -8 PM.
+Their tasting room is open 7 days a week from 4 PM to 8 PM.

 Additional planning tip: If you’re a fan of breweries, consider making reservations for a Sky Brews Cruise!

-Sky Brews has partnered with all the local breweries in Whitefish, Kalispell, Columbia Falls, and the Flathead Lake area to provide an awesome brewery tour experience.
+Sky Brews has teamed up with local breweries in Whitefish, Columbia Falls, Kalispell, and Flathead Lake areas to provide an incredible brewery tour experience.

 Get a behind-the-scenes look at each craft brewing facility with an overview of the brewing process, plus 4 samples at each of the stops.